See also: Where to stay in Seoul

 Visit Seoul Arts Center

+Lastly on our list of the best things to do in Seoul is the Seoul Arts Center.
 Established with the aim of fostering ties between the Korean and international art scene, Seoul Arts Center has become a leading Arts Academy.
 The complex houses an Opera House, Music Hall, the Hangaram Art Museum, the Hangaram Design Museum and the Seoul Calligraphy Museum.
 As the museum titles might suggest, emphasis is put on promoting traditional art forms.
 This dedication to local art and culture is exemplified by the design of the Opera House, shaped in the rounded form of a traditional Korean hat, the gat.